Skip to content

 I’m Keith, a theologian and pastor serving with Karis Disability Services in Canada.
 A few years ago, I wrote Formed Together: Mystery, Narrative and Virtue in Christian Caregiving, sharing stories from my experience supporting others.
 But it’s even more important to hear directly from people themselves.

-When the University of Birmingham launched its Psychology Cross-Training for Theologians fellowship, exploring how people conceive of divine realities, I asked: “What does this mean for people with intellectual disabilities?”
+When the University of Birmingham launched its Psychology Cross-Training for Theologians fellowship, I asked: “What does this mean for people with intellectual disabilities?”

 The Fellowship